mrinoybanerjee/AyurBot/README.md

 ## Configuration

-Before launching AyurGPT, configure the environment variables:
+Before launching AyurBot, configure the environment variables:

 1. Rename the `.env.example` file to `.env`.
 2. Fill in the necessary values in `.env`, such as API keys, database connection strings, or other configuration details specific to your environment.

 ## Usage

-To start AyurGPT, navigate to the `src` directory and run the main script:
+To start AyurBot, navigate to the `src` directory and run the main script:

 ```bash
 cd src